 3.3.1.
-Effective for academic year 2018-2019, each BUFM under contract for academic year 2017-2018 who has received a "meets expectations" or higher in the merit evaluation completed during the 2017-2018 academic year shall be eligible to receive a 1.00% across-the-board increase and a 1.00% fixed market adjustment increase in his or her academic year base salary beginning September 1, 2018.
-Any dollars not awarded according to these criteria shall be added to the Provost Market Pool (Section 6).
-In addition, an amount of 1.00% shall be set aside for a merit increase in his or her academic year base salary beginning September 1, 2018 based on merit evaluation received (see Section 11).
+Effective for academic year 2021-2022, each BUFM under contract for academic year 2020-2021 who has received a "meets expectations" or higher in the merit evaluation completed during the 2020-2021 academic year shall be eligible to receive a 1.00% across-the-board/fixed market increase, which includes a component of base salary compensation that reflects the interest of both Parties to bring BUFM salaries to market.
+Any dollars not awarded according to these criteria shall be added to the Provost Market Pool (Section 7).
+In addition, an amount of 1.50% of each unit's total salaries shall be set aside for a merit/fixed market increase pool, all to be distributed to unit BUFMs in the academic year base salary beginning September 1, 2021 based on merit evaluation received (see Section 12).
+The merit/fixed market includes a component that reflects the interest of both Parties to bring BUFM salaries to market.

 - 3.3.2.
-Any BUFMs receiving promotions effective with the beginning of the 2018-2019 academic year shall receive the promotional salary adjustments provided in Section 6 below, after any salary increase awarded to the BUFM goes into effect. - 3.4.
+Any BUFMs receiving promotions effective with the beginning of the 2021-2022 academic year shall receive the promotional salary adjustments (Section 6), after any salary increase awarded to the BUFM goes into effect. - 3.4.
 BUFMs whose current 9-month salary exceeds \$175,000 due to previous senior administrative appointments shall not be eligible for fixed market adjustment increases described in this section.